Danny Casolaro: Death

 Ron Rosenbaum, a journalist acquaintance of Casolaro's, speculated in Vanity Fair that Casolaro may have intended his suicide to appear to be murder triggered by his research, in order to have others look into the story after his death.

 Later investigations showed that the FBI misled Congress about investigating Casolaro's death.
 Members of an FBI task force looking into Casolaro's death "questioned the conclusion of suicide" and recommended further investigation.
 This level of doubt "was especially significant, because even at that time (December 1992), it was understood that to express those views risked one's career."
 FBI documents show that some files on Casolaro are being withheld from public release, which is contradicted by the FBI saying the files are missing entirely.

+Martinsburg police released case details to Zachary Treitz and Christian Hansen due to a Freedom of Information Act requested on the closed case.
+After initially being denied the information as the Department of Justice claimed to have taken over the case, the results found contradicted the statement released by the police department back in 1991.
+The results revealed there was another person who visited Danny's hotel room that night.
+The eye-witness provided their statement in a written note and a sketch was performed.
+This sketch and statement eerily matches the description of a man named Joseph Cuellar.
+According to Cuellar's son, "Part of what his specialty was to be able to infiltrate, retract information, to find out what someone potentially knows and what they don't know."
+Cuellar was known well for his "psychological warfare."
+Based on witness interviews, a friend of Danny's stated he had a brief interaction with Joseph at a bar local to his hometown weeks before Danny's "suicide."
+In these interactions, Danny shared his knowledge of the "Octopus," revealing information about international intelligence agencies, organized crime, and government corruption.
+This introduces a new theory - that Danny Casolaro was murdered due to his knowledge of dark crime being committed with taxpayer dollars.
+This information put whoever was in charge of these operations and their allies at risk for being exposed for their heinous acts.